 Francesca Miguieles (she/they) was born in Santiago, Chile and moved to Minnesota, United States in 2016.
 She attended Pontifical Catholic University of Chile in Santiago, Chile and Accademia di Belle Arti di Firenze in Florence, Italy before graduating Minneapolis College of Art and Design with a BFA in Drawing & Painting, Minor in Art History.

-Her work ranges from oil, acrylic and watercolor paintings, charcoal and ink drawings, to photography, collaging and mixed media.
+She is a mixed media artist whose work ranges from oil, acrylic and watercolor paintings, charcoal, pastel and ink drawings, to photography, pressed flowers and collaging.

-Based in her Minneapolis home studio, Francesca is dedicated to a sustainable and ethical practice, often using materials that are found, recycled or responsibly sourced.
+Based in her Minneapolis home studio, Francesca explores these motifs by working through series or work at a time and using recycled mixed media, as she is dedicated to a sustainable and ethical practice, often using materials that are found, recycled or responsibly sourced.

 CV / RESUME